DavidiaCostant/astrophotopy/DOCS.md

 # Image object
 The Image type is a container for a single image data and additional field for properties as:

-* hist: the vector of values of luminance
+* hist: the histogram of image's luminance as a vector
 * norm: the norm(squared) of "hist" vector
 * dev: the deviation of image's norm within a set of images